Position: AI Scaling: From Up to Down and Out: Scaling Out: Advancing AI Ecosystems

 Scaling Up and Scaling Down represent two complementary approaches to AI scaling, yet neither fully realizes AI’s potential in real-world applications.
 Scaling Up builds larger, generalized models like GPT and BERT, but their resource demands limit accessibility and task-specific adaptability.
 Scaling Down optimizes models for efficiency, enabling deployment in resource-constrained environments, but struggles with adaptability, collaboration, and decentralized intelligence.
 To address these gaps, AI must evolve into a distributed ecosystem where multiple AI entities interact, specialize, and collectively enhance intelligence.

-We propose Scaling Out as the next step in AI evolution.
-Scaling Out expands AI’s reach by deploying interfaces—mechanisms that enable AI to interact with users, devices, and other systems. \emph{These \textbf{interfaces}, powered by specialized sub-models derived from foundation models, form an expandable AI ecosystem}.
+We propose Scaling Out as the next step in AI evolution, which is a paradigm that leverages efficient, task-specific AI models derived from large-scale foundation models, distributed across networks and interfacing through modular, interactive systems.
+Scaling Out can expand AI’s reach by deploying interfaces, which enable AI to interact with users, devices, and other systems. \emph{These \textbf{interfaces}, powered by specialized sub-models derived from foundation models, form an expandable AI ecosystem}.
 Unlike Scaling Up’s focus on size or Scaling Down’s focus on efficiency, Scaling Out emphasizes accessibility and adaptability.
 For example, in a smart city, AI interfaces for traffic, energy, and safety could collaborate to create a seamless urban experience, showcasing Scaling Out’s transformative potential.